imacat/flask-digestauth/docs/source/intro.rst

 See :ref:`example-flask-login-simple` and
 :ref:`example-flask-login-large`.

-The views only depend on Flask-Login, but not the Flask-Digest-Auth.
+The views only depend on Flask-Login, but not the Flask-DigestAuth.
 You can change the actual authentication mechanism without changing the views.